Concession Stand Popcorn Mix

 Total Time 5 minutes

-Concession Stand Popcorn Mix is the best movie theater snack at home!
-Sweet and salty mix with buttery popcorn, pretzels, raisins, M&M candies, and peanuts.
+Concession Stand Popcorn Mix is the ultimate movie theater snack at home!
+Sweet and salty, buttery and crunchy—this snack has everything!

 This tasty and easy popcorn mix has your favorite movie theater snacks and candies!
 Sweet, salty, crunchy, and savory all at once, this Concession Stand Popcorn Mix has a little bit of everything.
 You can make it exactly like the recipe or add your family’s favorite snacks that you have on hand.